-- 15 The current state of control-oriented models supposes that the change in wake "location" and strength can be well modeled as a deflection of a wake generated with a lower thrust.
+The current state of control-oriented models supposes that the change in wake "location" and strength can be well modeled as a deflection of a wake generated with a lower thrust.
 In other words, the effect of the counter-rotating vortices on the flow is assumed to be captured in the engineering models that modify only the deflection, deficit and recovery of the wake.
-A curled wake of some deflection amount might be well-enough described by a circular wake of larger deflection. - In this paper, a CFD-based analysis is used to examine how the consideration of the counter-rotating vortices can impact wind farm control analysis and design.
+A curled wake of some deflection amount might be well-enough described by a circular wake of larger deflection.

+In this paper, a CFD-based analysis is used to examine how the consideration of the counter-rotating vortices can impact wind farm control analysis and design.
 This paper undertakes an investigation of the impact of these vortices on yaw-based wake control.
-The contributions of this paper are first a demonstration that a deflection-only control-oriented model of wind farm control can not reconcile all observed effects, even, to some extent, for a single turbine wake case.
+The contributions of this paper are first a demonstration that a deflection-only control-oriented model of wind farm control can not reconcile all observed effects when considering multiple turbines directly downstream.
 A second contribution is the demonstration that the influence of the vortices is especially critical when arrays of multiple turbines are considered.
-A steered wake of an upstream turbine is shown to deflect the wake of an aligned turbine downstream, and combinations of steered - 25 turbines are shown to involve merging of generated cross flows.
-The discussion section considers how wind farm control, based on the generation of specific large-scale structures, and not on geometrical deflection, could be different and more effective than current methods.
-The future work recommendations conclude that incorporating the shed vortices into engineering models used to design wind farm controllers can improve wind farm control performance and should be undertaken.
+A third contribution is a proposed new approach of wind farm control based on this analysis.
+Finally, the paper proposes recommendations for improvements to control-oriented modeling.